 Our Team

-Prior to joining Illinois Partners, Adela served as the Director of Community Engagement at the Legal Assistance Foundation and as the Director of the Legal Services Program at Catholic Charities Legal Assistance.
-Adela grew up in Little Village, a neighborhood on the southwest side of Chicago and is bilingual in English and Spanish.
-She obtained her law degree from the University of Illinois College of Law at Urbana Champaign.
+Prior to joining Illinois Partners, she held leadership roles at the Legal Assistance Foundation and Catholic Charities Legal Assistance.
+Adela grew up in Little Village, is bilingual in English and Spanish, and earned her law degree from the University of Illinois College of Law at Urbana-Champaign.

 Katherine Cavanaugh, Training Manager